'The Curious Crime' by Julia Golding - Science and Literature for Girls

 They discussed the issue of female representation in the scientific community and asked big questions such as "Can science and faith fit together?
 Can science explain everything?
 If we have science, do we need religion anymore?
 Where do we come from?
 What will happen in the future?
 Do most scientists believe in God?"

-The girls were introduced to the following female scientists.
+The girls were taught about the following female scientists.
 Have you heard of Jennifer Wiseman, Katherine Hayhoe, Mary Schweitzer, Deborah Haarsma?
 Did you know that Robert Boyle, Johannes Kepler, Galileo Galilei, Carl Linnaeus, Lord Kelvin, James Clerk Maxwell, Sir Isaac Newton, Michael Faraday were all scientists who were also Christians?

 "I enjoyed the chromatography because I learnt to solve the crime using scientific evidence and that anyone can be a scientist."